KhaledElAnsari/awesome-jordan/README.md

 ## Python
 * [Diglett](https://github.com/OpenSooq/Diglett) - Diglett is a cron management system that manage all your cron jobs without modifying crontab.
 Handles locking, logging, error emails, and more.
-* [Django Truncate](https://github.com/KhaledElAnsari/django-truncate) - A simple library to help you truncate your tables with one simple command Edit
+* [Django Truncate](https://github.com/KhaledElAnsari/django-truncate) - A simple library to help you truncate your tables with one simple command
 * [Gloom](https://github.com/OpenSooq/Gloom) -  Gloom is an opensource service that takes long URLs and squeezes them into fewer characters to make a link that is easier to share, tweet, or email to friends.
 * [mockpy](https://github.com/nsomar/mockpy) - python command line utility to create development mock servers under Mac OS X easily.
 * [pyredis-dump](https://github.com/muayyad-alsadi/pyredis-dump) - A Redis dump/restore tool for long-term storage (currently Python Literals using [AST](https://docs.python.org/2/library/ast.html))